timothepearce/synda/README.md

 - [x] Implement a Proof of Concept
 - [x] Implement a common interface (Node) for input and output of each step
 - [ ] Add SQLite support
-- [ ] Add setter command for .env variable (open ai key, etc.)
+- [ ] Add setter command for provider variable (openai, etc.)
-- [ ] Trace each synthetic data with his historic
 - [ ] Store each execution and step in DB
 - [ ] Allow pausing and resuming pipelines
 - [ ] Enable caching of each step's output
-- [ ] Implement scriptable step for developer
+- [ ] Trace each synthetic data with his historic
 - [ ] Design other step & methods
+- [ ] Implement custom scriptable step for developer
+- [ ] Add a programmatic API

 ## License